akshithg05/dev-tinder-frontend/README.md

 - Create a new file for userSlice.
 - In user Slice, give name, intitialize the state, write the actions and reducer functions.
 IMport the actions and the slice(reducer)
 - Import slice in the main store and pass it in the reducers of store.
+- Add redux dev tools
+- Login and see if data is cmoing into store.
+- Refactor code to add constants file.